Our Care Model | School of Imagination · Integrated Early Childhood Development

 Six disciplines.
 One coordinated team.

 All clinical services are provided through Happy Talkers and coordinated across disciplines.
-Accepting most major insurance and RCEB.
+Insurance accepted and RCEB vendorized — our plan list is growing, so call us for the latest.

 The difference